erfan-sahil/e-commerce-project/README.md

 Packages that are installed in this application

-1. Express
+1. express
-2. MongoDB
+2. mongoDB
-3. Mongoose
+3. mongoose
-4. Dotenv
+4. dotenv
 5. htt-errors
 6. bcrypt
+7. jsonwebtoken

    Packages for only development

-   1. Morgan
+   1. morgan
-   2. Nodemon
+   2. nodemon

    Packages for secure API